-If it’s caused by an allergy, your immune system is involved.
-After your skin touches something, your immune system mistakenly thinks it’s under attack.
+If it's an allergy, your immune system is involved.
+After you touch something, it mistakenly thinks your body is under attack.
 It springs into action, making antibodies to fight the invader.
-A chain of events takes place that causes a release of chemicals like histamine.
-That’s what causes the allergic reaction -- in this case, an itchy rash.
-It’s called allergic contact dermatitis.
+A chain of events causes a release of chemicals, including histamine.
+That's what causes the allergic reaction -- in this case, an itchy rash.
+It's called allergic contact dermatitis.

 Poison ivy, poison oak, and poison sumac

 Nickel, a metal found in jewelry and belt buckles